rastating/graphly/README.md

 If no colour is specified the default colour selection will be used for that particular entity.

 ### Current Limitations
-As Graphly is still in the early stages of development, it is still limited in a number of senses; primarily that it can only produce bar charts, and cannot handle negative values.
+As Graphly is still in the early stages of development, it is still limited in a number of senses; primarily that it can only produce bar charts.

-Multiple graph types and support for both positive and negative values are currently planned as new features to be added in the near future, so keep checking back if these are issues for you.
+Multiple graph types are currently planned as new features to be added in the near future, so keep checking back if this is an issue for you.

+Alternatively, [Open an Issue](https://github.com/rastating/graphly/issues/new) to bring suggestions and bugs to light.

 ### Authors and Contributors
 Graphly is developed by [rastating](http://rastating.com/), and can be found on the following networks: